kwabenasapong/openpldoc/manual/source/faq.rst

 Linux/FreeBSD
 ^^^^^^^^^^^^^

-If you're using Gnome, you need to install the GStreamer backend for Phonon.
+If you are using Gnome, you need to install the GStreamer backend for Phonon.
 On Ubuntu you would install the ```phonon-backend-gstreamer``` package::

     @:~$ sudo aptitude install phonon-backend-gstreamer

-If you're using KDE, you need to install the Xine backend for Phonon.
+If you are using KDE, you need to install the Xine backend for Phonon.
 On Kubuntu you would install the ```phonon-backend-xine``` package::

     @:~$ sudo aptitude install phonon-backend-xine

-If you know which audiovisual system you're using, then install the appropriate backend.
+If you know which audiovisual system you are using, then install the appropriate backend.

 phonon-backend-vlc may also be worth trying on some systems.